nestybox/sysbox/docs/user-guide/storage.md

 $ docker run --runtime=sysbox-runc -it --mount type=bind,source=my-host-dir,target=/mnt/my-host-dir alpine
 ```

-The concept is simple, but file ownership issues arise because Sysbox always
+Though the concept is simple, file ownership issues arise because Sysbox always
-isolates containers via the Linux user-namespace, as described below.
+isolates containers via the Linux user-namespace as described below.

 ### The Problem

-These file ownership issues arise from the fact that Sysbox system containers
+These file ownership issues arise from the fact that Sysbox containers always
-always use the Linux user-namespace, which means that the container's user and
+use the Linux user-namespace, which means that the container's user and group
-group IDs are mapped to a range of unpriviliged host IDs.
+IDs are mapped to a range of unprivileged host IDs.

-For example, a given system container's user and group IDs may be mapped as
+For example, a given container's user and group IDs may be mapped as follows:
-follows:

 | Container ID  | Host ID        |
 | :-----------: | :------------: |
 | 0 -> 65535    | 100000->165535 |

 In other words, user 0 inside the container maps to user 100000 on the host,
 user 1 maps to user 100001, and so on.
+This is good for isolation as the
+container's root user only has privileges within the container and has no
+privileges on the host.

-This implies that host files owned by users 100000->165535 will show up as
+However, this also implies that host files owned by users 100000->165535 will
-owned by users 0->65535 in the container, but host files owned by other
+show up as owned by users 0->65535 in the container, but host files owned by
-users will show up as owned by "nobody:nogroup" inside the container.
+other users will show up as owned by "nobody:nogroup" inside the container.

+This means that for host files or directories that are bind-mounted into
+the container, if their file ownership does not match the container's user
+and group ID mappings, those files will show up as "nobody:nogroup" inside
+the container, which is not good.

-But for bind mounts that's not good, because a host admin can't always know
+But this is tricky, because the user launching the container can't always know
-the Linux user-namespace mappings that will be assigned to a container,
+the user-namespace mappings that will be assigned to a container.
+Thus, he or
-so he or she can't set the host level file ownership properly.
+she can't always set the ownership of bind-mounted files properly.

-The mappings are either chosen by a container manager such as Docker (e.g., when
+To further complicate things, the user and group ID mappings are either chosen
+by a container manager such as Docker (e.g., when Docker operates in
-Docker operates in userns-remap mode) or otherwise automatically selected by
+userns-remap mode) or otherwise automatically selected by Sysbox.
+When the
-Sysbox.

-Furthermore, when the mappings are automatically selected by Sysbox, the
+mappings are automatically selected by Sysbox, the mappings can be the same
-mappings can be exclusive between containers (as with Sysbox Enterprise), and
+across containers (Sysbox Community Edition) or exclusive between containers
-multiple containers with different mappings may want to share a given host
-directory or file.
+(Sysbox Enterprise Edition).

 ### The Solution